artefactual/atom-docs/user-manual/administer/settings.rst

 For information on configuring and using the Copyright statement, see:
 :ref:`copyright-pop-up`.

-For information on configurating and using the Preservation system access statement, see: :ref:`preservation-access-statement`.
+For information on configuring and using the Preservation system access statement, see: :ref:`preservation-access-statement`.

 :ref:`Back to top <settings>`